rutysara/HTML-CSS/Exercises/ex005/readme.md

-Learning from Gustavo Guanabara from Chapter 8, Lesson 4 until Chapter ?, Lesson ?.
+Learning from Gustavo Guanabara from Chapter 8, Lesson 4.